MengRao/WFMPMC/README.md

 std::cout<< *data << std::endl;
 q.commitRead(idx);
 ```
+Note that the user defined type `T` doesn't require default constructor, but the pointer returned by `getWritable(idx)`(if successful) points to an **unconstructed** object, surprise?
+Thus user should construct it himself if necessary.
+See [tor_test.cc](https://github.com/MengRao/WFMPMC/blob/master/test/tor_test.cc).

 If you find the API too tedious to use and don't care about the wait-free and zero-copy features, there're **Lounger** versions for **you**: `emplace()` and `pop()`.
 ```c++
 WFMPMC<int, 8> q;